astir13/ubuntu_on_mac/README.md

 # ubuntu_on_mac
-my Linux command line version on Mac
+a Docker: my Linux command line version on Mac